dmahan93/algorithm-distillation-from-conversations/README.md

 This dataset uses reddit scores to rank the different conversation replies to the current reply.

-We then do a coinflip, if 0, we add text\<rejected> and go the next reply.
+We then do a coinflip, if 0, we add text\<REJECTED_UTTERANCE> and go the next reply.

-If 1, or the last one, we add text\<accepted>.
+If 1, or the last one, we add text\<SELECTED_UTTERANCE>.

 This continues until the conversation thread has no more replies to it.